xBrendan66/xBrendan66.github.io/content/posts/Setting-Up-The-Blog.md

 # Stage 1: Preparation

-I initially followed a guide my friend created, which you can find at "[**dzonta.com**](https://dzonta.com)", Zonta's guide helped me get an overview of the process and drove me to create the very blog you are reading.
+I initially followed a guide my friend created, which you can find at "[**dzonta.com**](https://dzonta.com)", Zonta's guide helped me get an overview of the process and motivated me to create the very blog you are reading.

 ### Here's everything I needed to get started: